3d-paws/3D-PAWS-Particle-FullStation/README.md

 Particle Boron Power Down when no USB power and LiPo at 10% Random board shut offs could cause SD corruption when in the middle of writing to the SD card.
 To prevent this, when the Boron board has no USB power and the LiPo battery is at or below 10 percent, the board is powered off.
 The board will start back up again when USB power returns.

+INFO is sent at boot.
+When we are going to power down do to low power,  And when we request it from particle console.
+So the daily reboot will cause a INFO to be sent.

 Pins Assignments as of release FSAC-240223
 See the releases code and Fritzing Wiring Drawings current information